-One of the primary purposes of the Fair Housing Act (Title VIII of the Civil Rights Act of 1968), was to protect a buyer/renter from discrimination based on such things as race, color, national origin, religion, sex, familial status and disability.
+One of the primary purposes of the Fair Housing Act (Title VIII of the Civil Rights Act of 1968), is to protect a buyer or renter from discrimination based on such things as race, color, national origin, religion, sex, familial status and disability.
 The FHA makes it a violation of federal law to discriminate in housing-related transactions.
 Article 10 of the Realtor® Code of Ethics (Code) reinforces the FHA and illustrates the Realtors® commitment to fair housing.
-It reads:

 REALTORS® shall not deny equal professional services to any person for reasons of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 REALTORS® shall not be parties to any plan or agreement to discriminate against a person or persons on the basis of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 (Amended 1/14)